 Recognize Your Emotional Limits

 When you notice that you are struggling or when you notice that you simply can’t focus.
 Take a break.
-If you are one to have anxiety or always worry about studies you may benefit from study schedule.
+If you are one to have anxiety or always worry about studies you may benefit from a study schedule.
 Find a study schedule that helps you to work on yourself while also moving forward.
 For instance, some people like to wake up early and study others like to stay up late.
-I know there is a technique where you study for constantly for 25 minutes and then take a break for 5 minutes.
+I know there is a technique where you study for constantly for 25 minutes and then take a break for 5 minutes or 50 minutes of study and 10 minutes break.
 There is another technique to treat yourself with a snack or something like that after a certain task is complete.
 The aim is to basically find a technique or a method that works for you and helps you manage anxiety or stress and allows you to focus while effectively studying forward.

 Saying No is Ok